alex1701c/EmojiRunner/README.md

 sudo make install
 kquitapp5 krunner 2> /dev/null; kstart5 --windowclass krunner krunner > /dev/null 2>&1 &
 ```

-If you want to paste the emojis directly using the shortcuts sure that your user has permissions to access the uinput module:
-- Create uinput group `sudo addgroup uinput`
-- Add yourself to this group `sudo adduser $(whoami) uinput`
-- Create udev rule by writing `KERNEL=="uinput", GROUP="uinput", MODE="0660"` to `/etc/udev/rules.d/uinput.rules`

 The emoji.json file is a modified version from https://github.com/github/gemoji